IQSS/dataverse/doc/release-notes/6961-payara-upgrade.md

 Upgrade Dataverse from Glassfish 4.1 to Payara 5
 ================================================

+The instruction below describes the upgrade procedure based on moving an existing glassfish4 domain directory under Payara.
+We recommend this method, instead of setting up a brand-new Payara domain using the installer because it appears to be the easiset way to recreate your current configuration and preserve all your data.

 Download Payara, v5.2020.2 as of this writing:

 	# curl -L -O https://github.com/payara/Payara/releases/download/payara-server-5.2020.2/payara-5.2020.2.zip